Kentucky Derby PicksKentucky Derby Picks

 Kentucky Derby Pick Analysis

-Whatever flavor of bet you go for, remember that pro handicappers and once-a-year players alike should not put down their cash on selections until they are fully informed and know all the variables, such as the morning line odds, prep race results, and how the horses have been training in the morning over the Churchill Downs course.
+Whatever flavor of bet you go for, remember that pro handicappers and once-a-year players alike should not put down their cash on picks until they are fully informed and know all the variables, such as the morning line odds, prep race results, and how the horses have been training in the morning over the Churchill Downs course.

-Your best bet is to keep checking the news and updates on the Kentucky Derby contenders, make sure that the horses who looked good off of their prep races are still coming in well, and then look at the draws and likely pace scenarios once the race is actually drawn during the first week of May.
+Your best bet for Derby picks is to keep checking the news and updates on the Kentucky Derby contenders, make sure that the horses who looked good off of their prep races are still coming in well, and then look at the draws and likely pace scenarios once the race is actually drawn during the first week of May.

 Handicapping Basics